benhurley/nyc-restaurant-info/README.md

-# Food Feels
+# Tracking NYC Outdoor Dining Statuses

-## How you found it difficult to see if your favorite nyc restaurants are open?
+Have you found it difficult to see if your favorite nyc restaurants are open?
 You're not alone.
 In the wake of Covid-19, restaurant statuses are changing daily.
 Statuses on widely-reputable platforms are all showing outdated information.

 In mid-August, we discovered a new API on [NYC Open Data](https://opendata.cityofnewyork.us/) that allows us to see near-real-time inspections of restaurants in all 5 boroughs.

-We have created a test [dashboard](https://food-feels-staging.herokuapp.com/) to browse restaurants in your area to see their current inspection status, seating configurations, and if they are open for outdoor dining.
-You can also search for a specific restaurant to get more information.
+We have created an [application](https://nycrestaurants.info) to browse restaurants in your area to see their current inspection status, seating configurations, and if they are open for outdoor dining.
+You can also search for a specific restaurant to get the most-recent information available.

-Data updates daily.

 ## Contact